M2Q3: Isotopes, Atomic Mass, and Mass Spectrometry

 Isotopes of an element are atoms with the same atomic number but different mass numbers; isotopes of an element, therefore, differ from each other only in the number of neutrons within the nucleus.
 When a naturally occurring element is composed of several isotopes, the atomic mass of the element represents the average of the masses of the isotopes involved.

 Mass spectrometry is a powerful tool to identify elements by their mass.
-We can use hard MS to break apart the molecule and determine the identity of the constituent atoms (based on the location of the peaks) and the empirical formula of the compound (based on the ratio of atoms).
-We use soft MS to determine the molecular formula of a molecule since soft MS does not break the molecule apart into its constituent atoms.
+We can use hard ionization to break apart the molecule and determine the identity of the constituent atoms (based on the location of the peaks) and soft ionization to determine the molecular mass of a molecule since soft MS does not break the molecule apart into its constituent atoms.

 Key Equations